National Institutes of Health (NIH)

 The purpose of the Advancing Research Careers (ARC) program is to support cohorts of promising, late-stage graduate students from diverse backgrounds pursuing research training in NIH mission areas.
 The program has two components: an individual predoctoral-to-postdoctoral transition award (F99/K00) and a research education cooperative agreement (UE5) awarded to organizations to provide F99/K00 fellows with additional mentoring, networking and professional development activities to support their transition to and success in mentored postdoctoral research positions.
 The ARC program supports NIHs efforts to develop a biomedical research workforce that will benefit from the full range of perspectives, experiences and backgrounds needed to advance discovery.

-The ARC Predoctoral to Postdoctoral Transition Award to Promote Diversity (F99/K00) is a two-phase award that will provide support for promising late-stage graduate students from diverse backgrounds pursuing research related to the mission areas of participating NIH Institutes, Centers and Offices (ICOs), to complete their doctoral research training (F99 phase) and transition into and succeed in postdoctoral biomedical research and career development opportunities (K00 phase).
+The ARC Predoctoral to Postdoctoral Transition Award to Promote Broad Participation (F99/K00) is a two-phase award that will provide support for promising late-stage graduate students from diverse backgrounds pursuing research related to the mission areas of participating NIH Institutes, Centers and Offices (ICOs), to complete their doctoral research training (F99 phase) and transition into and succeed in postdoctoral biomedical research and career development opportunities (K00 phase).
 The program also is designed to support predoctoral researchers who have, appropriate to their career stage, demonstrated contributions and propose meaningful plans to promote broad participation in the biomedical research workforce.
 It is anticipated that completion of this phased award program will position ARC scholars to advance in impactful careers in the biomedical research workforce that typically require postdoctoral training (for example, academic research and teaching at a range of organization types, industry, or government research).

 This Notice of Funding Opportunity (NOFO) does not allow candidates to propose to lead an independent clinical trial, but does allow candidates to propose research experience in a clinical trial led by a sponsor or co-sponsor.